Installing, patching, or upgrading Pega software

 To deploy Pega Platform, Pega provides Helm charts in which you specify the requirements of the Pega deployment for your environment.
 You then use Helm to deploy all the required Kubernetes resources automatically.

-Pega maintains a repository of Helm charts that are required to install, apply a patch, or upgrade Pega Platform using Helm.
+Pega maintains a repository of Helm charts that are required to deploy Pega Platform using Helm.
 After you add the repository to your local system, you can customize these Pega configuration files for your Pega Platform deployment.
 To get started using the Pega-provided Helm charts for deploying Pega Platform into the cloud environment of your choice, see Pega deployment on Kubernetes.

 Helm Chart parameters

 To deploy Pega Platform by using the Pega-provided Helm charts you must update the parameters in the following three charts:

 - To reflect the requirements for your Pega Platform deployment, edit the Pega Helm chart.
 For details about the Pega Helm chart configuration, see the Pega Helm chart readme.

 - To configure the supporting services and tools, edit the Addons Helm chart.
 For more information, see Addons Helm chart readme.